2025 Omaha mayoral election: Analysis

 The election results garnered national attention for several reasons.
 With his win, Ewing became the first elected African American mayor of Omaha and the first Democrat to win an Omaha mayoral election since 2009.
 National analysts tied the race to an increase for support of Democratic candidates nationwide since the election of Donald Trump in 2024, whom Stothert publicly supported in spite of the Omaha-based 2nd congressional district of Nebraska providing a vote in the Electoral College for Kamala Harris.
-Local analysts also noted parallels with the 2001 mayoral election, in which former mayor Hal Daub lost to Mike Fahey.
+Local analysts also noted parallels with the 2001 mayoral election, in which then-mayor Hal Daub lost to businessman Mike Fahey.

 Following the election, Nebraska Governor Jim Pillen blamed lack of turnout from Omaha-area Republicans for Stothert's loss.
 Other factors cited included the controversial streetcar project and continued dissatisfaction with the condition of local roads, an issue in the 2021 election as well.